2018 Michigan elections: Executive

-Governor and Lieutenant Governor
+Governor and lieutenant governor

 The Democratic ticket of Gretchen Whitmer and Garlin Gilchrist won the races for governor and lieutenant governor.
-This is a Democratic gain.
+This was a Democratic gain.

-Secretary of State
+Secretary of state

-Former Wayne State University Law School Dean Jocelyn Benson was elected secretary of state which was a Democratic gain.
+Former Wayne State University Law School dean Jocelyn Benson was elected secretary of state, which was a Democratic gain.
 She became the first Democratic Michigan Secretary of State since 1995.

-Attorney General
+Attorney general

-Detroit-based attorney Dana Nessel was elected Michigan attorney general becoming the first Democratic attorney general in 16 years.
+Detroit-based attorney Dana Nessel was elected Michigan attorney general, becoming the first Democratic attorney general in 16 years.